 They will not ship to a residence.
-Here at Aston Design Studio, we only use companies who are insured and have all the necessary equipment and manpower for receiving, warehousing, delivery, and installation.
+We only use companies who are insured and have all the necessary equipment and manpower for receiving, warehousing, delivery, and installation.
 All designers use these types of services, that is unless they have some kind of a dock at their own business locations.

 When a client's piece of furniture comes in, it is uncrated, inspected for damages, I am notified of its arrival with a picture and a report, and we then either: A. store the client's item until the rest of their things come in; or B. we schedule home delivery for the item at that time.
 The cost of this service is added on to the final billing, and is calculated depending on the types of items delivered and how many there are.
 Warehouse fees are accrued on items every month and there are fees for unpacking/uncrating items.
 These costs will be included in your final invoice.

 Freight charges from the manufacturer to the warehouse are additional.
 They can vary depending on the size, type of item, and weight.
-We typically estimate freight based on our experience with our vendors and it is included in the first payment made on your items.
+We typically estimate freight/shipping charges based on our experience with our vendors and it is included in the first payment made on your items.